kdeldycke/awesome-billing/readme.md

 - [So, you want to learn Bookkeeping!](http://www.dwmbeancounter.com/tutorial/Tutorial.html) - Focus on the daily operations of recording and maintaining the transactions of a business.

-- [Reconciliation: A game designed to frustrate the player](https://bam.kalzumeus.com/archive/a-game-that-intentionally-frustrates-the-player/) - “Reconciliation is a business process which arises almost entirely because of a lack of structured data in the pipelines that convey money between businesses.”
-Hacks to streamline the process are: add arbitrary discount to produce unique trailing decimals, setup a couple of virtual bank accounts as proxy,
+- [Reconciliation: A game designed to frustrate the player](https://bam.kalzumeus.com/archive/a-game-that-intentionally-frustrates-the-player/) - “Reconciliation is a business process which arises almost entirely because of a lack of structured data in the pipelines that convey money between businesses”.
+There are some hack to streamline the process, like adding an arbitrary discount to produce unique trailing decimals, or setup a couple of virtual bank accounts as proxy.

 - [Plain text accounting tools](https://plaintextaccounting.org/#software) - Extensive list of open-source personal finance projects that might be great to look into for inspiration on double-entry accounting and bookkeeping.